-- This proposal allows some people charged with violent or deadly weapon offenses to receive competency restoration services from a local jail-based competency restoration program instead of being ordered to an inpatient maximum-security unit operated by the state. - Article 46B.073 currently requires that defendants who are found to be incompetent to stand trial and who are charged with a violent offense must be ordered to competency restoration services at a facility designated by the state commission, i.e., a maximum-security state inpatient facility. - Some of the offenses included in this manifestly dangerous category are misdemeanor-level family violence assault cases.
-On its face, the statute does not permit the court to order incompetent defendants in such cases to jail-based competency restoration. - Although there has been an interpretation of the law to allow individuals charged with one of these violent offenses into a jail-based program on a case-by-case basis, the plain language of the statute states otherwise.
-This proposal specifically provides courts with the option to order jail-based competency restoration for these defendants. - Jails with competency restoration programs provide considerable security within the jail for their efforts.
-This proposal can therefore reduce the state hospital waitlist, jail days at the local level, and expenses on both the state and local levels.
+- This bill allows some people charged with violent or deadly weapon offenses to receive competency restoration services from a local jail-based competency restoration program instead of being ordered to an inpatient maximum-security unit operated by the state. - Article 46B.073 currently requires that defendants who are found to be incompetent to stand trial and who are charged with a violent offense must be ordered to competency restoration services at a facility designated by the state commission, i.e., a maximum-security state inpatient facility. - Some of the offenses included in this manifestly dangerous category are misdemeanor-level family violence assault cases.
+On its face, the statute does not permit the court to order incompetent defendants in such cases to jail-based competency restoration. - Although there has been an interpretation of the law to allow individuals charged with one of these violent offenses into a jail-based bill on a case-by-case basis, the plain language of the statute states otherwise.
+This proposal specifically provides courts with the option to order jail-based competency restoration for these defendants.